reduxframework/docs/docs/guides/advanced/wp-filesystem-proxy.md

 ```

 ### `get_contents`
-Retrieves the contents of a file.
+Retrieve the contents of a file.
 This command will attempt to use the WordPress filesystem first.
 However, if the file does not have the standard WordPress read permissions, it will fall back to `file_get_contents`.

 ```php